hh-shiung/vuejs-example-projects/README.md

 ### To get unique dates

 Chain a `map()` to `reduce()` and return an object with the date and downloads of that date. `filter()` and `dateToYear()` helper, with a final `map()` to clean things up.

+## Refactoring for more charts

+Data transformer platform is setup for more additional graphs. `getDownloadsPerYear()` can be duplicated and tweaked along with `dateToYear()` helpers too.
+Yet this is not DRY.

+`getDownloadsPerYear()` method needs to be generalised and changed.

+1. Rename method to `groupData`
+2. Add second argument to be helper function